joelreis/joelreis.github.io/_publications/2023-04-paper-title-number-14.md

 ---
-title: "Reduced-complexity active disturbance rejection controller for quadrotor slung load transportation"
+title: "Reduced-Complexity Active Disturbance Rejection Controller for Quadrotor-Slung-Load Transportation"
 collection: publications
 permalink: /publication/2023-04-paper-title-number-14
 excerpt: 'In this paper we address the problem of trajectory tracking control of a quadrotor-slung-load system.'